wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

 Data stored on the Prometheus server should be considered temporary to receive data before being frequently shuttled to some long-term storage such as in a cloud.
 Prometheus can write to dozens of storage backends, <strong>remote write</strong> (such as <strong>InfluxDB</strong>).

-PROTIP: When using S3, Promethus was designed to reference a static enviornment file.
+PROTIP: When using S3, Prometheus was designed to reference a static environment file.
 To prevent compromise, many organizations leave that file blank but use a utility such as HashiCorp Vault to create a new set of S3 credentials every time before running the backup.

-PROTIP: In AWS S3, follow your organization's Least-Privilege security policies by not giving one account all Actions for Prometheus:
+PROTIP: In AWS S3, follow your organization's Least-Privilege security policies by not allowing a single account all Actions for Prometheus:

    <ul>"Action": [
       "s3:PutObject",